kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

 The module `kili.utils.labels.parsing` provides a `ParsedLabel` class that is used to parse labels.

+Using labels as `ParsedLabel` instances is recommended when manipulating the label data, as it will provide autocompletion to access the meaningful fields of the label.
+If you prefer not to use it, you can still access the labeling data through the label dictionaries.

 Read more about this feature in the [label parsing tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/label_parsing/).

 !!! warning
     This feature is currently in beta.
+The classes and methods can still change marginally.

 ## ParsedLabel